Jurong Airfield

-Jurong Airfield (句容飞机场 (Jùróng fēijīchǎng)), may also be romanized as Chuyung (Cantonese), was an air force base serving in defense of former capital city of Nanjing during the Republic of China era on the mainland.
+Jurong Airfield (句容飞机场 (Jùróng fēijīchǎng)), also romanized as Chuyung (Cantonese), was an air force base serving in defense of former capital city of Nanjing during the Republic of China era on the mainland.

 History

 During the period of the Nanjing decade, the Imperial Japanese forces staged the Manchurian incident, which prompted the urgency of the Chinese government in strengthening the national defense of the capital city; Commandant of the Chinese Military Academy General Zhang Zhizhong first proposed to Generalissimo Chiang Kai-shek the building of Jurong airbase to guard Nanjing.
 During the construction work on Jurong Airbase, many ancient artifacts were excavated on-site, including ceramic "Korean water kettles" (water containers used by soldiers of Han Shizhong of the Song dynasty), an ancient tomb, multiple coffins, sacrificial objects and swords.
 The construction of Jurong airbase was completed in 1934, requiring 610,000 cubic meters of earthwork, over 220,000 yuan in labor and miscellaneous expenses.

-On 13 August 1937, in the Battle of Shanghai (which filmmaker Bill Einreinhofer would claim in a documentary as the battle "where World War II began") the Chinese Air Force had dispatched the following units to Jurong airbase in support of the Battle of Shanghai and defense of Nanjing: the 17th Pursuit Squadron, 3rd Pursuit Group composed of Boeing P-26/281 fighters, which included pilots Liu Lanqing, Qin Jiazhu, along with members of the original Chinese-American volunteer group of fighter pilots John "Buffalo" Huang and John Wong Pan-Yang, plus pilots and crew of the 28th PS, 5th PG flying the Curtiss Hawk II fighters that included Capt.
+On 13 August 1937, in the Battle of Shanghai (which filmmaker Bill Einreinhofer would claim in a documentary as the battle "where World War II began") the Chinese Air Force had dispatched the following units to Jurong airbase in support of the Battle of Shanghai and defense of Nanjing: the 17th Pursuit Squadron, 3rd Pursuit Group composed of Boeing P-26/281 fighters, which included pilots Liu Lanqing (first documented victim of death by strafing while descending in a parachute), Qin Jiazhu, along with members of the original Chinese-American volunteer group of fighter pilots John "Buffalo" Huang and John Wong Pan-Yang, plus pilots and crew of the 28th PS, 5th PG flying the Curtiss Hawk II fighters that included Capt.
 Chan Kee-wong, Lt.
 Arthur Chin, Lt.
 Louie Yim-qun et al., the 8th PS, 3rd PG composed of Fiat CR.32 fighters commanded by Capt.
 Chen Yau-Wei, and several additional Hawk IIs and a Hawk III from the 34th Provisional PS.